petrmichal0/weatherapp-backend/README.md

      Sign up for MongoDB Atlas or use a local MongoDB instance.
 Replace `<USERNAME>`, `<PASSWORD>`, and `<YOUR_CLUSTER>` with your MongoDB credentials and cluster information.

    - **Email Service Configuration:**
      You need an SMTP server to send emails.
-You can use services like Gmail, SendGrid, or another provider.
-Replace `your_email@example.com` and `your_email_password` with your email credentials.
+Different email providers have different configurations.
+For example:
+     - For Gmail: use `smtp.gmail.com` as the host and `587` as the port.
+     - For Seznam.cz: use `smtp.seznam.cz` as the host and `465` as the port (as shown in your example).
+     Replace `EMAIL_HOST` and `EMAIL_PORT` in your `.env` file with the appropriate values based on your email service provider.
      Be aware of security and best practices when handling email credentials.

    - **JWT Secret:**
      Generate a strong secret key that will be used to sign and verify JSON Web Tokens (JWTs) for authentication.